szwacz/fs-jetpack/README.md

 `path` the path to inspect.
 `options` (optional).
 Possible values:
 * `checksum` if specified will also calculate checksum of every item in the tree.
 Possible values are strings `'md5'` or `'sha1'`.
 Checksums for directories are calculated as checksum of all children' checksums plus their filenames (see example below).
+* `relativePath` if set to `true` every tree node will have relative path anchored to root inspected folder.

 **returns:**
 `null` if given path doesn't exist.